ModelEarth/io/coders/README.md

 <!-- [Python Pipeline](/data-pipeline/timelines/)
 [EarthScape NextJS](/earthscape/app/)  -->

-[Our Google Meetup link](https://meet.google.com/pcv-xrdh-bat)  is the same for all meetings.
+[Our Google Meetup link](https://meet.google.com/pcv-xrdh-bat)  is the same every Wednesday at 8pm ET (Eastern Time).
-You can also use it other times to collaborate with teammates.
+We also use the same Google Meetup link for focused collaboration meetups at other times.

 ---